preservim/vim-markdown/README.md

 - `[]`: go to previous sibling header if any.
 - `]c`: go to Current header.
 - `]u`: go to parent header (Up).

+## Credits

+The main contributors of vim-markdown are:

+- **Ben Williams** (A.K.A. **platicboy**).
+The original developer of vim-markdown.
+[Homepage](http://plasticboy.com/).

+If you feel that your name should be on this list, please make a pull request listing your contributions.

 ## License